Private vintage sidecar tour of the D-Day Landing Beaches

 Normandy American Cemetery

-The Normandy American Cemetery and Memorial, perched on a cliff overlooking Omaha Beach, offers a poignant and deeply moving tribute to the fallen soldiers.
-As you walk among the rows of white marble crosses and Stars of David, you will be filled with a profound sense of gratitude and respect for those who sacrificed their lives for freedom.
-Your guide will share stories about some of the individuals laid to rest here and provide meaningful insights into the lasting impact of their sacrifices on the course of history.
-During the low season, the cemetery closes early.
-Any tour starting at 4:00 PM will not be able to visit the cemetery. *Please note that beginning in 2026, a visit to the Omaha Cemetery cannot be guaranteed.*
+The Normandy American Cemetery and Memorial, perched on a bluff overlooking Omaha Beach, stands as a moving and deeply meaningful tribute to the soldiers who gave their lives during the Normandy campaign.
+As you walk among the rows of white marble crosses and Stars of David, you will be filled with a profound sense of gratitude and respect for those who made the ultimate sacrifice in the cause of freedom.
+Your guide will share stories of some of the men laid to rest here and provide insight into the lasting impact their sacrifices had on the course of history and the liberation of Europe. *During the low season, the cemetery closes early.
+As a result, tours starting at 4:00 PM cannot include a visit to the cemetery.* *Please note that, starting in 2026, access to and visitation of the Normandy American Cemetery cannot be guaranteed.*

 1 hour Admission ticket free